-Many persons choose to fund more than one gift annuity over time.
+Many people choose to fund more than one gift annuity over time.
 As payment rates increase with age, each gift annuity generally features larger payments.

-When property such as stock, mutual funds, or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
-Additional tax savings may be possible through the reduction, elimination or delay in reporting any long-term capital gain that might otherwise be realized if assets were sold.
+When property such as stock, mutual funds or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
+Additional tax savings may be possible through the reduction or delay in payment of capital gains taxes that might otherwise be owed if the donated property were sold.

-- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by SeriousFun Children's Network to further its mission.
+- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by SeriousFun Children's Network or the charitable recipient to further its mission.

 See the Gift Annuity Rate Table for examples of gift annuity rates for one or two persons at various ages.

 It is also possible to establish what is known as a “deferred gift annuity.”
-Using this option, your gift is completed now, and you enjoy an immediate income tax deduction for a portion of the amount donated.
-The payments are structured, however, to begin at least one year after the gift annuity is funded.
+Using this option, your gift to charity or SeriousFun Children's Network is completed now, and you enjoy an immediate income tax deduction for a portion of the amount donated.
+The payments do not begin immediately but are instead structured to begin at least one year after the gift annuity is funded.
 Your tax deduction and payment rates are higher as a result.
 This can be an excellent way to make gifts while providing for a higher income in the future should it be needed.

 See deferred gift annuities for additional information.